sng-11/Pewlett-Hackard-Analysis/README.md

 <img width="355" alt="Screen Shot 2021-08-14 at 5 13 32 AM" src="https://user-images.githubusercontent.com/84816495/129441153-f53aa080-657e-4208-8777-8b9d0868841f.png">

 This gave the count of 1549 employees who are eligible to become mentors.
-Of this 1549, there are the following breakdown of titles:
+Of this 1549, there are the following breakdown of titles and the code required for the query:

 <img width="349" alt="Screen Shot 2021-08-14 at 5 21 12 AM" src="https://user-images.githubusercontent.com/84816495/129441332-f2b02d8e-2028-4bcc-98f5-0a85894b6d39.png">

-As such
+If it is assumed that PH would hire the exact amount of new generation of employees to fill in retiring employees, then there would not be enough mentors if program operates in a 1:1 system.
+For example, there will be 12243 staff retiring and an assumed 12254 new employees being hired to fill that void.
+However, there are only 300 staff employees who are eligible to mentor.
+Each mentor will need to have 40 mentees to have this program work.
+Therefore, __there is not enough eligible mentors for this program__.